learningequality/studio-docs/docs/make_inclusive_content.rst

 ================================

-The `WCAG 2.0 <http://www.w3.org/TR/WCAG20/#cc1>`_ guidelines are organized around several principles, one of which is that web content must be perceivable.
+The `WCAG 2.1 <https://www.w3.org/TR/WCAG21/>`_ guidelines are organized around several principles, one of which is that web content `must be perceivable <https://www.w3.org/TR/WCAG21/#perceivable>`_.
 That is, information and user interface components must be presentable to users in ways they can perceive; it cannot be invisible to all of their senses.
 In almost all cases, this means that the information should be available as text, which can be rendered or transformed into a format that can be perceived.

 To produce content that is perceivable by all learners, follow these guidelines.